 The starting point of every eFMI-based development project is the generation (or manual development) of an algorithmic, sampled input-output-block in eFMI GALEC, a new real time and safety-critical domain suited imperative language for the definition of mathematical algorithms.
 Given a GALEC program in an eFMI Algorithm Code container generated by some simulation tooling, further model transformations along the various eFMI abstraction levels down to actual embedded code can be conducted with a respective eFMI toolchain provided by third party tool vendors assuming they support the targeted embedded execution environment and hardware architecture (target platform).

 In the above example, the source is a physics model in Modelica and the final target a BOSCH MDG1 embedded control unit (ECU); the individual, mostly automatized development steps are:

 - Generation of an algorithmic GALEC program from an acausal physics-equations model in Modelica (eFMI Algorithm Code container generated with, e.g., CATIA DBM, Simcenter Amesim, Dymola or SimulationX).

 - Design and generation of reference test scenarios from simulations of the physics model (eFMI Behavioral Model containers generated with, e.g., Dymola).

-- Generation of production codes from the algorithmic GALEC solution (eFMI Production Code containers generated with, e.g., CATIA ESP or TargetLink).
+- Generation of production codes from the algorithmic GALEC solution (eFMI Production Code containers generated with, e.g., Software Production Engineering (former name CATIA ESP) or TargetLink).